|Born||in New York City, New York, USA|

-U.S.-born actor, director, writer, musician, and composer best known for his mockumentaries, poking fun at heavy metal music, small town theatre, dog shows, folk music and film-making itself.
-Christopher Haden-Guest was born February fifth, 1948, in New York City.
+U.S.-born actor, director, writer, musician, and composer best known for his mockumentaries, poking fun at heavy metal music, small town theatre, dog shows, folk music and film-making itself, Christopher Haden-Guest was born February fifth, 1948, in New York City.
 His mother, Jean Pauline (Hindes), was a vice president of casting at CBS.
 His father, Peter Haden-Guest, was a UN diplomat who was a member of the British House of Lords, and was the fourth Baron of Saling in the County of Essex.
 Christopher's mother, who was American, was the daughter of Russian Jewish immigrants.
 Christopher's father, who was British, had English and Dutch-Jewish ancestry.
 Christopher's paternal great-grandfather, Colonel Albert Goldsmid, was a British officer.

 He received his dramatic arts training at New York City's High School of Arts and Music and at Bard College, and Guest first appeared in minor film roles in a mixture of film genres including The Hot Rock (1972), Death Wish (1974), National Lampoon Television Show: Lemmings Dead in Concert (1973), and The Long Riders (1980).
 However, he was also dabbling in writing for several T.V. shows, and when filming Million Dollar Infield (1982), Guest became acquainted with writer-director Rob Reiner and the two collaborated, along with Michael McKean and Harry Shearer, to pen the script and music for the sleeper hit This Is Spinal Tap (1984).

 The mockumentary also starred Guest as dizzy lead guitarist Nigel Tufnel, whose most famous line is surely, "These go to eleven," when referring to the volume settings on the band's rather unique Marshall amplifiers!